 Intelligent vehicles technology is advancing at a vertiginous pace.
 However, the complexity behind some highly uncertain and dynamic urban driving scenarios suggests full automation may have usage limits in a near future.
 AUTOPIA Program was created 20 years ago with the intention of mitigating the potential limitations of fully autonomous driving through the use of shared human-machine control and cooperation with other road agents.

 AUTOPIA has a solid experience in providing intelligence to automated vehicle systems in specific situations where communication and interaction abilities may permit to solve understanding-decision dilemmas of isolated self-driving cars.
 The group has a growing interest in decision-making architectures where driver intentions and skills can be adopted at different assistance levels (from SAE L2 to L4).
-In this connection, the influence of uncertainty in world modelling, localization and mapping in decision-making and road interactions are key research questions that articulate AUTOPIA scientific activity.
+In this connection, the influence of world modelling, localization and mapping uncertainty in decision-making and road interactions are key research questions that articulate AUTOPIA scientific activity.

 AUTOPIA aims at properly combine the development of specific solutions of our context (medium term) with the exploration of techniques that can contribute to meet the big challenges in urban environment (long term).
 Given the strong segmentation of the upcoming solutions, the long transition period where manual and automated vehicles will have to coexist, and the need to significantly enhance the verifiability of AI-enabled systems, three design principles are at the core of our researches: